dchol122/The-Coffee-house/README.md

 <body>
     <img src="coffee cup.jpg">
 <h1>coffee house</h1>
-<p><em>coffee house is website where poerty lovers explore and share
+<p><em>coffee house is website where poetry lovers explore and share
-    thier writtings with other writers and non writers who are compassionate with poerty.
+    their writtings with other writers and non writers who are compassionate with poetry.
 </em></p>
 <hr>
 <h3>Contents</h3>